-Elsight’s Halo is an ideal solution for developers looking to get in on the ground floor of the rapidly advancing drone delivery industry.
-Utilizing an advanced AI-powered bonding technology, the carrier-agnostic solution aggregates multiple cellular IP links and constantly monitors for compromised channels, automatically rerouting to the most suitable channel for the drone’s specific communications requirements.
+Elsight’s Halo drone connectivity platform is an ideal solution for developers looking to get in on the ground floor of the rapidly advancing drone delivery industry.
+Utilizing advanced AI drone technology, the carrier-agnostic solution aggregates multiple cellular IP links and constantly monitors for compromised channels, automatically rerouting to the most suitable channel for the drone’s specific communications requirements.
 Halo is compact and lightweight and easily integrated into a variety of unmanned aircraft designs.
 The low power consumption of the technology also helps lower the energy footprint of the drone system and drives sustainability.

 Elsight also offers a personalized Smart Start program that allows partners to take advantage of a step-by-step onboarding and training process that will accelerate the development of a BVLOS drone platform utilizing the Halo connectivity solution.
 We provide clients with the benefit of our deep experience in long-range drone communications, allowing them to get off the ground and ahead of the competition.
-To find out more about Halo or our Value Investment Program (VIP), please get in touch!
+Please get in touch to find out more about Halo or our Value Investment Program (VIP)!